thierr26/thierr26_personal_notes_sphinx_sources/source/fs_win_no_privilege.rst

 your current directory is the one containing the ``octave.vbs`` file)::

   set PATH=%PATH%;%CD%\usr\bin & set "LC_ALL=C" & octave.vbs

+An Octave icon file is available in the Octave installation:
+``mingw64\share\octave\5.2.0\imagelib\octave-logo.ico``.
+That's good to have for the case where you want a shortcut on the destop.

 GNU Octave for Windows comes with `MSYS2 <https://www.msys2.org>`_, and that is another solution (beside :ref:`UnxUtils <unxutils_win>`) to use the GNU